pagyP/pagyp.github.io/_posts/2025-01-012-what-i-self-host-and-why.markdown

   - Each of the Optiplex 7010's has 32GB RAM and a 240GB SSD
 - Asustor NAS device with 2 x 2TB drives in RAID 1.
 All 2 TB are presented to the Proxmox cluster as SMB storage.
 - A Dell Poweredge T20 with 32GB RAM and 2 x 1TB in RAID0 runs Proxmox Backup Server and backs up all VMs and LXC containers to the local drives in this server.
+- A MinisForum U850 Mini PC running Pop OS with 32GB RAM and a 512GB SSD.

 #### Wifi